-If a scheme is to be developed for occupation by people with visual it is important to consider consistency within the design, enabling people to identify their own apartment; where light switches will be located; same colour for all wc doors in communal areas and in own apartment; same floor covering in same areas e.g restaurant / bistro area has tiled floor same as in the apartment's own kitchen area.
-Use of colours and textures must be maximised to help with the resident's way finding.
+If a scheme is to be developed for occupation by people with visual impairment and sight loss it is important to consider consistency within the design, enabling people to identify their own apartment; where light switches will be located; same colour for all wc doors in communal areas and in own apartment; same floor covering in same areas e.g restaurant / bistro area has tiled floor same as in the apartment's own kitchen area.
+Use of smells; colours and textures must be maximised to help with the resident's way finding.